-4.3.3.1 CE instruments should be set on a solid/secure platform that protects against potential vibration or movement that could affect baseline noise.

-4.3.3.2 Caution should be taken when utilizing DNA input amounts lower and/or higher than the laboratory's determined optimal DNA input range to set a single, overall AT since this may increase the potential for loss of interpretable data in low level samples if that single threshold is applied.
-Based on data generated using known DNA concentrations that straddle the optimum DNA input range, laboratories may determine and apply different AT values (lower or higher than an overalla single AT) to decrease the loss of interpretable data.
+- 4.3.3.1 CE instruments should be set on a solid/secure platform that protects against potential vibration or movement that could affect baseline noise. - 4.3.3.2 Caution should be taken when utilizing DNA input amounts lower and/or higher than the laboratory's determined optimal DNA input range to set a single AT since this may increase the potential for loss of interpretable data in low level samples if that single threshold is applied.
+Based on data generated using known DNA concentrations that straddle the optimum DNA input range, laboratories may determine and apply different AT values to decrease the loss of interpretable data.